 Sipho Kunene was born in Cape Town, South Africa and now calls New York City home.
 He has lent his drumming skills to a diverse assortment of musical situations over the course of his career.

-Currently Sipho is part of the Matthew Whitaker Trio.
-The group has done multiple European tours as well as trips to Australia, Indonesia and Canada performing at various jazz clubs, concerts, and festivals.
+Sipho spent many years with rising star keyboard phenom Matthew Whitaker’s Trio.
+The group has done many European tours as well as trips to Australia, Indonesia and Canada performing at various jazz clubs, concerts, and festivals.
 Some festivals performed are the Java Jazz Festival in Jakarta, Indonesia, the Montreal Jazz Festival, Playboy Jazz Festival at the Hollywood Bowl in Los Angeles, Atlanta Jazz Festival and many others both domestically and internationally.

 For one and a half years Sipho performed with the great South African pianist Abdullah Ibrahim, (formerly known as Dollar Brand), as a part of the Abdullah Ibrahim Trio.
 A live CD, “African Magic”, was recorded in Berlin, Germany for the Enja Record label.
 On occasion the trio's performance was embellished with orchestra to perform Ibrahim's "African Suite".
 "African Suite" performances included accompaniment by the Orchestra National de Lyon in Lyon, France and the Verdi Chamber Orchestra in Milan, Italy among others.